countable-web/open-source-corporation/admin/MEETINGS.md

 ## PD Meeting

 We currently have a front end and backend meeting, every 2nd week.
+The purpose of this meeting is:
+  * Present and review each others' work from the last week.
+  * "Mob" programming, create something together in the meeting.
+  * Scrum meeting for countable.ca, every 2nd PD Meeting.
+  * Since one-on-one meetings are only once per quarter, this can act as a group therapy session and cover any topics employees are comfortable talking about.
+Get an update on your team mates' lives outside work, any frustrations and ambitions.

+## All-hands Meeting

+The entire team meets once per month to plan work pipeline and roadmap at a high level, and practice new processes together.